Armenian Church, Singapore: Current state

 Divine Liturgy was performed at the church in 2001, on the occasion of the 1700th anniversary of adoption of Christianity as a state religion of Armenia.
 On 27 March 2011 some 160 Armenians from 20 countries gathered at the church to commemorate the 175th anniversary of the church.

 On 29 March 2016 by the Pontifical Order of Karekin II, Supreme Patriarch and Catholicos of All Armenians, Fr.
 Zaven Yazichyan, a member of the Brotherhood of Holy Etchmiadzin, was appointed to serve as the Pastor of the Armenian Spiritual Pastorates of Singapore, Myanmar and Dhaka.
 Yazichyan, who is based in Yangon, Myanmar, visited Singapore five or six times a year to serve mass.
 Yazichyan was moved to be an assistant to the Grand Sacristan of the Mother See of Holy Etchmiadzin on 7 September 2017.
 Currently, visiting clergy from other countries occasionally preside over the Divine Liturgy (Holy Badarak/Patarag), including Fr.
 Movses Sargsyan from Armenian College and Philanthropic Academy and Davidian Girls’ School in Kolkata before the severe outbreak of COVID-19 in Singapore during the years of 2019 and 2020 and Archbishop Haigazoun Najarian (Primate of the Armenian Diocese of Australia and New Zealand) in 2018 and after the decline of COVID-19, most recently on 12 January 2025.

 On 20 May 2016 the church received a grant from the government of Singapore for restoration, which was still ongoing as of February 2017.
 In May 2018, the Armenian Heritage Gallery opened (visits only by appointment), featuring artifacts and other items collected from community archives in Singapore and elsewhere, sometimes also displaying traveling exhibits.
 There is currently an Armenian Community Centre in construction as an extension of the parsonage building built in 1905.
 Its completion is expected by mid-2025, completing the Singapore Armenian Heritage Centre, the first integrated Armenian cultural and heritage centre in Asia, comprising the Armenian Church Memorial Gardens and the Stations of the Cross outside in addition to the Armenian Community Centre and the Armenian Heritage Gallery.

 The small Coptic Orthodox community in Singapore occasionally hold services in the building.
 The St. Mark Coptic Orthodox Church celebrates Holy Mass on the first Saturday evening and Sunday morning of each month.
 Additionally, the Saint Flannán Mission conducts Divine Liturgy at the church (previously 2nd and 4th Thursdays at 7p.m., currently first Thursday of each month), and the Taizé Community holds regular prayers on Saturday evenings of every other month.
-Armenian lessons also take place on Sundays from 12 to 1:30p.m. for children 2 to 14 years of age.
+Armenian lessons also take place on Sundays from 12 to 1:30 p.m. for children 2 to 14 years of age.